solo-io/workshops/TROUBLESHOOTING.md

 ## Trials licenses are not being exported to the final VMs

 All solo.io enterprise products require a license key.
-If you'd like to preset limited-term keys on the student Virtual Machines, then set the `LICENSE_KEY` and `GLOO_MESH_LICENSE_KEY` and `PORTAL_LICENSE_KEY` environment variables on your workstation before running the `terraform` command.
+If you'd like to preset limited-term keys on the student Virtual Machines, then set the `LICENSE_KEY` and `GLOO_MESH_LICENSE_KEY` environment variables on your workstation before running the `terraform` command.

 ```
 export LICENSE_KEY=VeryLongKeyString
 export GLOO_MESH_LICENSE_KEY=AnotherVeryLongKeyString
-export PORTAL_LICENSE_KEY=AnotherVeryLongKeyString
 ```

 ## Create/Destroy only one environment